 - Double-click the CrashPlan icon in your computer's System Tray (Windows) or Menu Bar (Mac OS X) to open the CrashPlan dashboard CrashPlan dashboard

-- Click on "Restore" on the left
+- Click on "Get Files" on the left for your current system

 - If you have multiple computers enrolled into CrashPlan, select computer that you want to restore files from